sunshine69/loteus-scripts/README.md

 I have added a script which take all loteus administration helpers.
 Run `/opt/bin/loteus-manage.py` to see what available.

 ## Maintenance.

+**REMEMBER to add new user for you and change the default password of user loteus!**

 The system is boot using a read-only base image and all changes are also saved to disk as normal so use it like a normal Ubuntu system.